Dark chocolate: Variants

 Low-sugar dark chocolate is made by replacing sugar with maltitol, a sugar alcohol, which may be replaced with a fiber blend and stevia.
 Nuts, cereals, creams, liqueurs and syrups can be added.
-Dark chocolates range in the percentage of cocoa solids they contain, from products being called dark chocolate with percentages from 40% to 100%.
+Dark chocolates range in the percentage of total cocoa solids they contain, from products being called dark chocolate with percentages from 40% to 100%.

 Flavor cocoas, cocoas purchased for a premium that are valued for their flavor or other qualities are mostly used for dark chocolate.
 These include single source chocolates.
 Single source dark chocolates are often from countries such as Ecuador and Venezuela.
 Fruity, astringent and acidic flavors are highlighted in these chocolates, while flavors of smoke and mold flavors are avoided as they cannot be removed by further processing.